Lê Duẩn: Vietnamese invasion and occupation of Cambodia

 The independent Kampuchean Communist Party (KCP) was established alongside the Vietnamese and Laotian parties following the dissolution of the Indochinese Communist Party in 1955.
 The Kampuchean movement was the weakest of the three.
 When the Vietnamese began formal military aid to the Khmer Rouge in 1970, the Khmer leadership remained skeptical.
 On the orders of Võ Chí Công two regiments were sent into Kampuchea.
 Võ Chí Công promised Khmer leader Ieng Sary that Vietnamese troops would withdraw when the conflict had been won by the communists.
 The entry of Vietnamese troops led many Vietnamese officials to believe that Khmer Rouge officials had begun "to fear something".
 In a conversation with Phạm Hùng, Lê Duẩn told him that despite some differences in opinions, the "authentic internationalism and attitude" of the sides would strengthen their party-to-party relations.
 After reading reports by Võ Chí Công, Lê Duẩn probably concluded that "authentic internationalism" in Kampuchea was in trouble.
 At the time, the Vietnamese leadership hoped this situation would change, but privately they understood that the Kampuchean situation was different from the Lao situation.

 After Pol Pot and his supporters seized control of KCP in 1973, KCP/VCP relations deteriorated sharply.
-North Vietnamese formations that were active in Kampuchea during the civil war were thereafter regularly attacked by their allies.
+North Vietnamese formations that were active in Kampuchea during the Cambodian Civil War were thereafter regularly attacked by their allies.
 By 1976, while it appeared that Kampuchea/Vietnam relations were normalizing, private suspicions within the respective leaderships grew.
 Lê Duẩn, Tôn Đức Thắng, Trường Chinh and Phạm Văn Đồng sent messages congratulating the ascension of Pol Pot, Khieu Samphan and Nuon Chea as Premier, President of the Presidium and President of the Assembly of the People's Representative, respectively.
 In turn, KCP sent a congratulatory message to the PRGRSV on its seventh anniversary.
 On 21 September 1976 a Vietnamese women's delegation visited Kampuchea and the KCP sent public greetings to the 4th National Congress.
 The Vietnamese leadership hoped that pro-Vietnamese elements would develop within the KCP.
 When Kampuchean radio announced Pol Pot's resignation, Lê Duẩn and the Vietnamese leadership took it seriously.
 During a meeting with the Soviet ambassador, Lê Duẩn told him that Pol Pot and Ieng Sary had been removed from the KCP leadership.
 The change was welcome to Vietnam, since the two were a "pro-Chinese sect conducting a crude and severe policy."
 Lê Duẩn added that "these were bad people [the KCP leadership headed by Pol Pot]", but that Nuon Chea was "our man and is my personal friend."
 All-out confrontation was not planned and Lê Duẩn still believed that state-to-state relations could improve.
 He further noted that Kampuchea would eventually become like Laos, a socialist state, and value its relationship with Vietnam and the Soviet Union.